Highlights. The global health and wellness market was valued at $7.40 trillion in 2025; projections indicate it will surpass $10 trillion by 2030.

 • 56% of women and 52% of men try a specific diet at least once over 12 months.

-• 55% of single and 53% of married consumers each a specific diet at least once over 12 months.
+• 55% of single and 53% of married consumers each tried a specific diet at least once over 12 months.

 Health Conscious Consumer Trends

-• 46% of consumers tried a new diet as a New Year’s resolution for 2025; 15.2% of them resolved to start a vegan or plant-based diet.
+• 49% of consumers tried a new diet as a New Year’s resolution for 2026; 12.2% of them resolved to start a vegan or plant-based diet.

-• By 2024, the most popular type of diet was high in protein (37.0% of dieters).
+• In 2025, the most popular type of diet was high in protein, with 23% of Americans reporting they follow this eating pattern.

 • In 2009, the average American diet contained 3x more meat than the global average.